-- White box: The hacker is provided with some information ahead of time regarding the target company’s secret information
+- White box: The hacker is provided information regarding the target company’s secret information.

-- Black box: A “blind” test, this is one where the hacker is given no background information besides the name of the target company
+- Black box: A “blind” test where the hacker is given no background information besides the target company’s name.

-- Covert: A “double-blind” pen test, this is a situation where almost no one in the company is aware that the pen test is happening, which is probably not the best idea
+- Covert: A “double-blind” pen test, this is a situation where almost no one in the company is aware that the test is happening (which is probably not the best idea).

-- External: In an external test, the ethical hacker goes up against the company’s external-facing technology, such as their website and external network servers
+- External: In this test, the ethical hacker goes against the company’s external technology, such as websites and network servers.

-- Internal: Ethical hacker performs the test from the company’s internal network
+- Internal: An ethical hacker performs the test from the company’s internal network.

-Additionally, there are four distinct stages of a penetration test:
+In addition, there are four stages of a penetration test:

-- Planning phase: Defining the scope and goals of a test, including the systems to be addressed and the testing methods to be used.
+- Planning phase: Defining test scope and goals, including the systems to be addressed and testing methods.

-- Discovery phase: The next step is to understand how the target application responds to various intrusion attempts.
+- Discovery phase: The next step is understanding how the target application responds to intrusion attempts.

 - Attack phase: Use attacks to uncover the target’s vulnerabilities.

-- Reporting phase: Results are compiled into a report to help create a plan of action to patch vulnerabilities to protect against future attacks.
+- Reporting phase: Results are compiled to help create a plan to patch vulnerabilities to protect against future attacks.

 Now that you’re on your way to refurbishing your cyberdefenses, perhaps it’s also time to refresh your security perimeter with the best computer security software on the market.